-If you are a U.S. Person, you may be subject to backup withholding tax under Section 3406 of the Code on payments on your PCs, unless you comply with applicable information reporting procedures or are an exempt recipient.
-Any such amounts withheld would be allowed as a credit against your United States federal income tax.
+If you are a U.S. Person, you may be subject to federal backup withholding tax under Section 3406 of the Code on payments on your PCs, unless you comply with applicable information reporting procedures or are an exempt recipient.
+Any such amounts withheld would be allowed as a credit against your federal income tax liability.

-Payments made to an investor who is not a U.S. Person, or to a Holder on behalf of such an investor, generally will not be subject to United States federal income tax or withholding tax if:
+Payments made to an investor who is an individual, a corporation, an estate or a trust that is not a U.S. Person, or to a Holder on behalf of such an investor, generally will not be subject to federal income or withholding tax if:

-- The Mortgages underlying the investor's PCs all were originated after July 18, 1984. - The PC is not held by the investor in connection with a trade or business in the United States. - The investor is not with respect to the United States a personal holding company or corporation that accumulates earnings in order to avoid United States federal income tax. - The investor provides a statement signed under penalties of perjury that includes its name and address and certifies that it is not a U.S. Person in accordance with applicable requirements.
+- The Mortgages underlying the investor's PCs all were originated after July 18, 1984. - The PC is not held by the investor in connection with a trade or business in the United States (or, if an income tax treaty applies, is not attributable to a U.S. permanent establishment or fixed base). - The investor is not, with respect to the United States, a corporation that accumulates earnings in order to avoid federal income tax. - The investor is not a U.S. expatriate or former U.S. resident who is taxable in the manner provided in Section 877(b) of the Code. - The investor provides a statement (on Internal Revenue Service Form W-8BEN or a similar substitute form) signed under penalties of perjury that includes its name and address and certifies that it is not a U.S. Person in accordance with applicable requirements.

-Payments to an investor who is not a U.S. Person that represent interest on mortgages originated before July 19, 1984 may be subject to United States withholding tax at the rate of 30 percent or any lower rate provided by an applicable tax treaty.
+Payments to an investor who is not a U.S. Person that represent interest on Mortgages originated before July 19, 1984 may be subject to federal withholding tax at the rate of 30 percent or any lower rate provided by an applicable tax treaty.

-Regardless of the date of origination of the mortgages, backup withholding tax will not apply to payments on a PC made to an investor who is not a U.S. Person if the investor furnishes an appropriate statement of non-U.S. status.
+Regardless of the date of origination of the Mortgages, federal backup withholding tax will not apply to payments on a PC made to an investor who is not a U.S. Person if the investor furnishes an appropriate statement of non-U.S. status.